jjcanell77/LADP--EFC/Instructions.md

 }
 ```

+##### One-To-Many
-With that being said when used in conjunction with HasOne method the WithMany can configure a One to Many relationship.
+With that being said when used in conjunction with `HasOne` method the `WithMany` can configure a `One-to-Many` relationship.
 The example below has two one-to-many relationships, one for each of the ForeignKeys defined in the join table.
-This realtionship is made up of:
+This kind of realtionship is made up of:
 - One or more primary or alternate key properties on the principal entity; that is the "one" end of the relationship.
 - One or more ForeignKeys properties on the dependent entity; that is the "many" end of the relationship.
-- Optionally, a collection navigation on the principal entity referencing the dependent entities.
+- `Optional:` a collection navigation on the principal entity referencing the dependent entities.
-- Optionally, a reference navigation on the dependent entity referencing the principal entity.
+- `Optional:` a reference navigation on the dependent entity referencing the principal entity.
 - [One to Many](https://learn.microsoft.com/en-us/ef/core/modeling/relationships/one-to-many) example would look something like this:
 ```
   public class SampleContext : DbContext